 It also has a secondary handle that increases the base and carries the extra weight of the battery reducing the strain on your arm.

-You can use a centrotec chuck or a keyless chuck depending on the application you need to handle.
+You can use a centers chuck or a keyless chuck depending on the application you need to handle.

 If you need to work in a tight space, you can simply insert the bit directly into the tool without any chuck shortening the drill even further for tight spaces.

-You can also use it at any angle because it has a right angle adapter where you can attach a bit directly or using any of the chucks and work without having to deal with the entire height of the drill.
+You can also use it at any angle because it has a right-angle adapter where you can attach a bit directly or use any of the chucks and work without having to deal with the entire height of the drill.

 It delivers up to 275lbs of torque running at 0-400RPM in high torque mode and 0-1200RPM in high-speed mode.

 It also comes with 2 powerful 1.3ah batteries able to carry enough juice for day-long drilling projects.
 The whole package including batteries is covered by a 3-year warranty.